-However, if you still did not receive your salary after the reminders, here are the legal steps for you to take:
+However, if you still have not receive your salary after the reminders, here are the legal steps for you to take:

 - Contact the MoHRE helpline on 800 665 or visit the local labour office to get advice and support.

 - Accomplish and submit an application form typed in Arabic, which is available in labour offices.